Suppress/issue Telnet NUL at end-of-line for Telnet transmission. Windows only.

 may be 1 or 0

-This setting applies only to Windows systems; it is ignored on UNIX®, Linux, and OpenVMS configurations, in which Telnet is supplied by the operating system vendor.
+This setting applies only to Windows systems; it is ignored on UNIX® and Linux configurations, in which Telnet is supplied by the operating system vendor.

 Range of Values